Washington Park (baseball): First park

-The ballpark was the home of the Brooklyn baseball club during 1883–1891, with a slight interruption by a destructive fire in mid-May of the 1889 season.
+The first ballpark was built in 1883, bounded by Third and Fifth Streets to the north and south, and Fourth and Fifth Avenues to the west and east.
+The Old Stone House was incorporated into the ballpark as a "Ladies' House" and storage.
+The wooden ballpark was the home of the Brooklyn baseball club during 1883–1891, with a slight interruption by a destructive fire in mid-May of the 1889 season.
 (Some sources, such as Retrosheet, number the pre- and post-fire ballparks as separate entities.)
-The team's uniforms and equipment had been stored in the Old Stone House at the time and were thus saved.
+The team's uniforms and equipment had been stored in the Old Stone House at the time and were spared.